tapas4java/kube-playground/README.md

 - **Username:** `admin`
 - **Password:** `prom-operator`

-You can now explore the pre-built dashboards and see metrics from the shopping cart application.
+Inside Grafana, you can now explore:
+- **Metrics** from your services in the pre-built dashboards.
+- **Logs** by navigating to the "Explore" view and selecting the "Loki" data source.
+- **Traces** by navigating to the "Explore" view and selecting the "Tempo" data source.

 ## Concepts Covered